DomDomHaas/domdomhaas.github.io/_posts/2014-9-9-ColorPalette.md

 ## How to use the Palette

 Add the Palette.cs on a gameobject and start creating your palette.

 ![Palette UI preview]({{ site.baseurl }}/images/colorpalette/Preview.png)

-Open the "Change Color" part and start changing the colors and it's percentages.
+Open the "Change Color" Tab and start changing the colors and it's percentages.

+Change a colors via the ColorPicker on the left or change the HexDecimal Value either on the "Change Color" Tab or directly in the Plaette Tab.

+If you click on "Add Color" a new color (black by default) will be added to the right.
+"Remove last Color" will remove the last one on the right.

 Make sure to click on the **Save-Button** once you're finished!
 (If your using multiple gameobjects with Palettes scripts, make sure they have different names!)

 ***